Antaris/RazorEngine/readme.md

 	Engine.Razor.RunCompile(template, "templateKey", null, new { Name = "World" });
 ```

+> The `RunCompile` method used here is an extension method and you need to open the `RazorEngine.Templating` namespace.

 The `"templateKey"` must be unique and after running the above example you can re-run the cached template with this key.

 ```csharp